GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

         # Readiness probe config END
 ```

-Note: For this sample application, the addition of the readiness probe does not improve the availability noticeably, since
+For this sample application, the addition of the readiness probe does not improve the availability noticeably, since
 both the generated load and processing of each request are fairly deterministic and close enough to being evenly distributed
 among nodes.
 In a different situation, the role of the readiness probe could be more significant.
 Also, the right number of
 replicas and the signal when a pod would be considered healthy would require careful optimization to match the incoming